 The Notorious B.I.G.
-Is the Only Artist In Billboard Chart History With This Achievement
+Is the Only Artist In Billboard Chart History With a Certain Significant Achievement

 The Notorious B.I.G. changed hip-hop forever with his hit songs and unapologetic braggadocio in his lyrics.
 The Brooklyn-bred rapper created some of hip-hop’s most timeless songs, such as “Juicy,” “Big Poppa,” and “Hypnotize.”